External Ids for CCNA1 Gene

 GeneCards Summary for CCNA1 Gene

 CCNA1 (Cyclin A1) is a Protein Coding gene.
-Diseases associated with CCNA1 include myeloid leukemia and leukemia, acute promyelocytic, somatic.
-Among its related pathways are Pathways in cancer and GPCR Pathway.
-GO annotations related to this gene include protein kinase binding.
-An important paralog of this gene is CCND2.
+Diseases associated with CCNA1 include Myeloid Leukemia and Acute Promyelocytic Leukemia.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
+An important paralog of this gene is CCNA2.

 UniProtKB/Swiss-Prot for CCNA1 Gene